Current Size: 100%

-After school story hours for children aged 4-8 are offered from October to December and from February to May.
-Due to limited space, registration is required.
-Check the Storytimes page or our Calendar of Events for more information, or call 617-376-1330.
+After school storytimes for children ages 4-8 are offered from October to December and from February to May.
+Because of limited space, registration is required.
+For more information, check the Storytimes page, the Calendar of Events, or call call 617-376-1330.

 The Wollaston Branch Library is located in the heart of an active business district and is within walking distance of many library users.
 The Wollaston Woman's Club conducted a drive that resulted in the purchase of the land on which the building was erected in 1922.
-Community residents, including school children, bought land by the foot until approximately 8500 square feet were acquired.
+Community residents, including school children, bought land by the foot until approximately 8,500 square feet were acquired.
 The Woman's Club continued its effort on behalf of the library by launching a book drive to fill empty shelves and by providing chairs for the recreation room.
-A piano was given by the Wollaston Glee Club.
+Wollaston Glee Club donated a piano.

 The branch library was one of architect William Chapman's earliest Quincy commissions.
 He chose a Classical Revival style.
 The rectangular single story building has a hip roof and exterior walls of stucco.
 Its elegant entrance boasts many architectural details, including a book in low relief.
 Part of the Crane Memorial Fund was used to build the $15,000 neighborhood library.